-Productivity is about using your time as wisely as possible, getting the maximum benefit with the minimum effort.
+Productivity is about using your time as wisely as possible and getting the maximum benefit with the minimum effort.
 Time is a very valuable asset.
 Once it has passed, it cannot be recovered or renewed.
-Therefore, it is not only possible but mandatory to get the best results by doing less.
+Therefore, it is not only possible but essential to get the best results by doing less.
 And the smartest way to do this is by eliminating the superfluous.

 1. Effectiveness before efficiency

-First, you have to be effective, i.e. focus on doing things that bring you closer to your goals.
+First, you have to be effective, i.e., focus on doing things that bring you closer to your goals.
 You can optimize your time utilization if you organize and prioritize your projects and actions according to your goals.
-This helps you spend your time on important things and not get lost in frivolities.
+This helps you spend your time on important things and not get lost in trivialities.

 2. Limit the important tasks

-According to Pareto’s law, among all your important tasks there is a small set that generates most of the result.
+According to Pareto’s law, among all your important tasks there is a small set that generates most of the results you actually end up seeing.
 What 20% of your tasks will allow you to get 80% of the desired results?
 Analyze what you do every day and identify what kind of force creates the most benefit.
 Ignore the rest.

 3. Limit your working time

-Try to group and batch similar tasks that cannot be completely automated so that, at least, they can get done together and the setup time for each one is eliminated (e.g. check all your email once a day).
+Try to group and batch similar tasks that cannot be completely automated so that, at the very least, they can get done together and the setup time for each one is eliminated (for example. try checking all your email once a day).

 5. Delegate or outsource

-There are certain tasks that you should not carry out, because they are not at the core of your business, because you are not the most suitable person, or simply because it is more profitable to pay someone to do it rather than to spend your time.
-Put a theoretical price to your working hour and outsource any non-critical work that costs you less than your price.
+There are certain tasks that you yourself should not carry out, because they are not at the core of your business, because you are not the most suitable person, or simply because it is more profitable to pay someone to do it rather than to spend your own time doing it.
+Put a theoretical price to your working hour and outsource any non-critical work that costs you less than your time’s price.

-Most of your time is wasted because the others do not value it as much as you do.
-You must teach them politely to accept that, in certain moments, you can not accept interruptions, calls, meetings, etc… You have to be assertive and difficult to be contacted when appropriate.
-Do not let the others steal your time.
+Most of your time is wasted because others do not value it as much as you do.
+You must teach them politely to accept that, in certain moments, you can not accept interruptions, calls, meetings, etc. You have to be assertive and difficult to contact when appropriate.
+Do not let others steal your time.

-You must learn to avoid and ignore all the irrelevant information, that is, the one that does not help you to achieve your goals.
-To find out if you should stop following a blog, a newsletter, a podcast, etc. just grab a paper and a pen while you are reading or hearing it.
-If you do not write down any action to perform, then it is not useful enough.
+You must learn to avoid and ignore all the irrelevant information, and the irrelevant information is defined as anything that doesn’t help you achieve your goals.
+To find out if you should stop following a blog, a newsletter, a podcast, etc., just grab a paper and a pen while you are reading or listening to it.
+If you do not write down any action to perform as a result of this activity, then it is not useful enough.

 8. Say no